dnahol/luv-letter-game/README.md

 #loveLetter

-Web app inspired by the card game Love Letter by AEG games using JavaScript and the MEAN stack
+Web app inspired by the card game Love Letter using JavaScript and the MEAN stack

 #1.0
 Homepage